alibaba/PhotonLibOS/README.md

 - Set up 16 echo clients(processes), with 16 connections per client, to give the maximum stress.
 - Server's maximum network bandwidth is 32Gb.
 Server and client are all cloud VMs, 64Core 128GB, Intel Platinum CPU 2.70GHz
 - boost::asio is a typical async + callback framework, which means you are NOT able to write sync style code.
-- Photon's coroutine supports multi-thread.
-But unlike Go's automatic scheduling, you have to explicitly assign coroutine tasks onto OS threads.
 - This test was only meant to compare per-core QPS, so we limited the thread number to 1, for instance, set GOMAXPROCS=1.
-For those who don't support setting single thread, just list the data for reference.

 Conclusion: Photon socket has the best per-core QPS.